Oxoscript turns into NanoPy - more infos

 getMicrophoneFrequency()->int

-Returns the current most dominant frequency in Hz.
+Returns the currently most dominant frequency in Hz.

 getMicrophoneDecibel()->byte